dvbelyaev/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10-1.png)

+### Which 5-minute interval contains the maximum number of steps?

-As you can see maximum average steps
+As you can see from _max_average_steps_ maximum average steps __206.17__ was made during __835__ interval.
-__206.17__
-was made during __835__ interval.